ejucovy/django-vcexport/README.txt

    This will connect a post_save signal.

-2. You can customize the export behavior on a per-model basis.
-The default behaviors are defined in the vcexport.models.Exporter class.
-Subclass it to redefine behavior.
-To register your new export behaviors, pass it to the `register` function:
+2. You can customize the export behavior on a per-model basis by subclassing `vcexport.models.Exporter` and telling vcexport to register your model with the custom Exporter:

      class MyExporter(vcexport.models.Exporter):
        ...